IBM Cloud Docs

 Numerical postfix : Select this option to add numbers after the name of the virtual server.
 If, for example, the first Power Virtual Server name is Austin the next name for the virtual instance is Austin 1.

-VM pinning : Select this option to pin your virtual machine.
-You can choose either a soft or hard pinning policy.
+Virtual server pinning : Select this option to pin your VSI.
+You can choose either a Hard or Soft pinning policy.

 Learn more.

-Cores There is a core-to-virtual core ratio of 1:1.
-For shared processors, fractional cores round up to the nearest whole number.
-For example, 1.25 cores equals 2 virtual cores.
+Cores The core-to-virtual core ratio is 1:1.
+For shared processors, fractional cores round-up to the nearest whole number.
+For example, 1.25 cores are equal to 2 virtual cores.

 Memory Select the amount of memory for the Power Virtual Server.
 If you choose to use more than 64 GBs of memory per core, you are charged a higher price.
 For example, when you choose one core with 128 GBs of memory, you are charged the regular price for the first 64 GBs.
 After the first 64 GBs (64 - 128 GBs), you are charged a higher price.

 Boot image Select a version of the IBM-provided AIX or IBM i operating system stock image.
 You can also select Linux stock images for SAP HANA and SAP NetWeaver applications.
-For the SAP stock images it is mandatory to set an SSH key while creating the VM.
-You will be able to access the VM instance only via SSH after launch.
+For the SAP stock images, it is mandatory to set an SSH key when you create the VSI.
+You will be able to access the VSI only via SSH after launch.
 However, it is recommended to set a password by using the passwd command during the first SSH access.
 By setting a password, you are able to access the instance in the UI console.
 You can also deploy your own custom image of AIX, IBM i, or Linux.
 IBM also provides a community-supported CentOS image under the Linux operating system.
 However, IBM does not provide any support for this image.
 For CentOS support, see the CentOS forum or FAQ page.
 Power Virtual Server now supports Linux (RHEL and SLES) stock images for non-SAP applications.

 To provision Power Virtual Server instance that supports SAP HANA and SAP NetWeaver applications, see Provisioning your IBM® Power® Virtual Server.